 I considered two factors when forming my opinion on my favorite help desk ticketing systems: first impression and value.

-First impressions are everything, and when it comes to evaluating software, that equates to my initial experience with the UI and how intuitive it feels to navigate around the product and locate the features and functionality I’m looking for.
-UVdesk and HubSpot both pass this test.
-UVdesk’s interface is more basic than HubSpot, but what it lacks in looks, it makes up for in value.
+• First impressions are everything, and when it comes to evaluating software, that equates to my initial experience with the UI and how intuitive it feels to navigate around the product.

-Value is a big one.
-In my mind, value is the idea of how much you’re getting for what you pay.
+• Value is the idea of how much I’m getting for what I pay.
 Of course, you want the most bang for your buck.
-Now, both of these options are free, so what you pay isn’t always money.
-UVdesk and HubSpot both offer a competitive feature set that keeps up with the competition.
+Features should be competitive for the price.

 UVDesk

 When it comes to free software solutions, there’s usually some kind of trade-off.
-Typically, you get fewer features compared to paid versions, or you have to put up with banner ads in the header and sidebar.
 However, the only trade-off with UVdesk is effort.
 It’s not for everyone due to its open-source, self-hosted nature and technical implementation, but the amount of premium features and customization available within UVdesk blew me away.

-If you have the technical experience or development resources to deploy and maintain UVdesk, you have an enterprise-level ticketing system for free.
+Teams with the technical experience or development resources to deploy and maintain UVdesk can get an enterprise-level ticketing system for free.
 The time and effort required to deploy and maintain such a system are a cost to consider, but if UVdesk is the right fit for your team, then I think the value is astronomical.

 HubSpot